matthew-brett/pydagogue/foundation.rst

 on, the *working tree*.
 Because I currently lack any shame about body issues, I will call my new versioning system ``ahole`` [#ahole_git]_ .

-I decide that what I need to do is store the state of The Book at the end of each day.
+I decide that I need to store the state of The Book at the end of each day.
 To do this, I make a new directory in my working tree, called ``.ahole``.
 This directory will store The Book as it evolves into a world-wide best-seller.
 I will use the name *repository* for the contents of ``.ahole``.